Homemade Milo

 • 1/2 cup coconut sugar

-• 1/4 cup coconut milk powder see notes
+• 1/4 cup coconut milk powder, or regular whole milk powder

 Instructions

-• Add chocolate chips to the grinder and blend until they’re broken down, partially into a powder but still leaving a few small chunks.
-Transfer into the large mixing bowl.
+• Process Chocolate Chips: Add chocolate chips to the grinder and pulse until they are partially broken down into a powder with a few small chunks remaining.
+Transfer to the large mixing bowl.

-• Stir through LSA, coconut sugar and coconut milk powder.
+• Combine Dry Ingredients: Stir in the LSA, coconut sugar, and coconut milk powder.

-• Sift over cocoa powder, whisk through until ingredients are well blended.
+• Add Cocoa Powder: Sift cocoa powder over the mixture and whisk thoroughly until all ingredients are well blended.

-• Transfer to an airtight glass jar or container where your milo will be stored.
-Keep stored in the refrigerator.
+• Store: Transfer the mixture to an airtight glass jar or container.
+Store in the refrigerator to preserve freshness.

 Video